LeonDes7/INST377-Final-Project/README.md

 API method used is POST to send the query and variables to the AniList API.
 This is to get information from the API using the specific query and variables sent.

 <h3>Bugs</h3>
+When on vecel, the main page load properly, but if you went to other page on come back, this message display
+404: NOT_FOUND
+Code: NOT_FOUND
+ID: iad1::jbzvm-1747626619456-ab82b18a7ad6

+On vecel, the show recommendation button, it's either extremely slow or it just doesn't show the anime you favorited right away.